Home Child Care Provider Pilot and Home Support Worker Pilot: Assessing the application against selection criteria

 Assessing whether a job offer is genuine

-- a genuine need for a caregiver (for example, proof of a school-age child or a person with medical needs in the home)
+- whether the employer has a genuine need for a caregiver (for example, proof of a school-age child, expected delivery date of newborn child or a person with medical needs in the home)

-- the fact that the employer has the financial ability to pay the wages specified in the job offer
+- whether the employer has the financial ability to pay the wages specified in the job offer

 - financial information provided by the employer